-Social, emotional and mental health difficulties Children and young people may experience a wide range of social and emotional difficulties, which manifest themselves in many ways.
+Social, emotional and mental health difficulties

+Children and young people may experience a wide range of social and emotional difficulties, which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
 Other children and young people may have disorders such as attention deficit disorders, attention deficit hyperactive disorder or attachment disorder.
 All schools with will consider the effects of trauma and ACEs (Adverse Childhood Experiences) and how they impact on pupils and their families.

-Sensory and/or physical needs Some children and young people require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
+Sensory and/or physical needs

+Some children and young people require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.
 Many children and young people with vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI)

-r i i i i i i i i i i i i i i i i i i i will require specialist support and/or equipment to access their I learning, or habilitation support.
-Children and young people with an I MSI have a combination of vision and hearing difficulties.
-I Information on how to provide services for deafblind children and young people is available through the Social Care for Deafblind Children and Adults guidance published by the Department of I Health.
-Some children and young people with a physical disability (PD) I require additional ongoing support and equipment to access all the opportunities available to their peers
+will require specialist support and/or equipment to access their learning, or habilitation support.
+Children and young people with an MSI have a combination of vision and hearing difficulties.
+Information on how to provide services for deafblind children and young people is available through the Social Care for Deafblind Children and Adults guidance published by the Department of Health.

+Some children and young people with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers